alexlobera/leanjs_OLD_NX/README.md

 ## Install

-Cone this repo to your local machine and run
+Clone this repo to your local machine and run

 ```sh
 npm install